GDPR-Friendly Tactics for Growing Your Email Marketing List

 4. Utilise transactional emails

-GDPR can be complicated and confusing for marketers, but transactional emails can be sent to prospects and customers, even if they've not opted-in to received marketing emails.
+Even now, your're not alone if GDPR can seem complicated and confusing.
+But of course, transactional emails can be sent to prospects and customers, even if they've not opted-in to received marketing emails.
 They can be sent due to legitimate interest, as part of the purchasing process, as long as consumers have not actively opted out of email communications completely.
+Even then, you'd likely have grounds to send as the emails are service emails.

-For retailers, here are some of the transactional emails that can be sent under legitimate interest:
+For retailers, here are some emails that could be classed as legitimate interest:

 Make sure to add sign-up links or CTA buttons to gain consent for marketing emails in these emails, as this will help grow your subscriber list and expand your scope for communicating with opportunities and customers.